cyberark/conjur/demo.md

 As with users, the API keys of any new hosts are printed out when the policy is loaded.
 API keys of hosts can be reset the same as users, if one should happen to be lost or compromised.

-To demonstrate how delegation works, we will login as `frank`, who belongs to the frontend group.
-Enter Frank's API key at the login prompt.
+To demonstrate how delegation works, we will login as frank, who belongs to the frontend group.
+Enter Frank’s API key at the login prompt.

 {% highlight shell %}
-$ possum login frank
+$ possum login
-Enter the password: ******
+Enter your username to log into Possum: frank@people Enter the password: ******
 $ possum whoami
 demo:user:frank@people